Wildfire Danger May 6th

-Today and early Friday the winds are forecast to be from the southeast 35 gusting 50 - 70 kilometres per hour.
+For both Thursday and early Friday winds are forecast to be from the southeast 35 gusting 50 - 70 kilometres per hour.
 Cooler temperatures and rain are expected late Friday afternoon through to Sunday.

 Since March 1st in the Slave Lake Forest Area, there have been 18 wildfires which have burned 21.62 hectares.

 Two of the wildfires that occurred yesterday were in dead grass and spread very quickly.
 Use caution as the dead grass is flammable.